-“This is a direct transcript of an interview, so please excuse any typos and grammatical errors.”
+[Below is a transcript of an interview.
+Please excuse any typos.]

 Deborah A.:Welcome to Deborah’s Corporate Hard Talk.
 I am Deborah Abodunrin; this is the podcast for the underdogs.
 That’s right, where we explore career loses and wins.
 My guest tonight, share our corporate journey as working class professionals in British establishments, and along the way, we have some fun.
 Let’s get into it, and welcome to Deborah’s Corporate Hard Talk.